 We've all been there.
 It's 2 p.m., you're staring at your computer and there's no end in sight.
 You can barely keep your eyes open, and the last thing you want to do is fill out that spreadsheet your boss needs by tomorrow morning.

 If you drink a lot of coffee in the morning, this is more likely to happen to you.
-Yes, I'm talking about the dreaded caffeine crash.
-A caffeine crash usually happens a few hours after a person has consumed a moderate to high dose of caffeine after being tired (and who isn't tired when they have to get up at 6 a.m. for work?).
+Yes—the dreaded caffeine crash.
+A caffeine crash usually happens a few hours after a person has consumed a moderate-to-high dose of caffeine after being tired.
+(And who isn't tired when they have to get up at 6 a.m. for work?)